 “Only losers press charges,” I said.

 After they left, Jack and I went back outside.
 All the girls rushed us, saying we had saved them.
-My Teen Jesus role was expanding to soul saver.
+My Teen Jesus role was expanding beyond soul saver.

 “Tim has been my savior before,” Jack told them.